-So how do you follow that?
-With another true story but this time about baseball and starring Brad Pitt, that’s how.
-Moneyball first shone for me with its gorgeously put together trailer (just had to post about that last year) and when I then heard that the script was by Steve Zaillian and Aaron Sorkin (2 of Hollywood’s finest writers who are on a fabulous high right now with The Girl with The Dragon Tattoo and The Social Network respectively), I thought this could be very good indeed.
-And indeed it is.
+Whoah.
+Nominated for ‘Best Director’ and ‘Best Picture’ with your debut film Capote.
+So director Bennett Miller how do you follow that?
+With a movie about baseball and starring Brad Pitt that’s how.
+MONEYBALL first shone for me with its gorgeously put together trailer that I just had to post about that last year and when I then heard that the screenplay was by Steve Zaillian and Aaron Sorkin – two of Hollywood’s finest screenwriters who are on a fabulous high right now with The Girl with The Dragon Tattoo and The Social Network respectively – I thought this could be very good indeed.

 And indeed it is.
 It’s extraordinary.

 ‘What are you really worth?’ says the film’s tagline and so when we meet Billy Beane, general manager of the Oakland A’s baseball team, following the latest stealing of all his good players in 2001 by the premier teams for more money, he’s contemplating this very question.
 What can he do with the money he has?
 How can he create a winning team with almost no budget?
 What he does, is to have faith in an idea.

 That idea comes from a young Yale economics graduate Peter Brand (a very winning performance by Jonah Hill), who applies a mathematical theory to the selection of players that defies the scouts and the way baseball teams had been constructed for 150 years.
 And the game changes.
 Sports movies can be difficult beasts to turn into winning films, as they often involve stats and language that people outside of the game don’t understand but what Miller has done so successfully with this, is to tell this real story with the same authenticity for period and the same simplicity in composition that he brought to his debut and the result is another film of understated, emotional power.